JOHN M. EISENBERG PATIENT SAFETY AND QUALITY AWARD - 2013

 The Eisenberg Award recognizes major achievements of individuals and organizations in improving patient safety and health care quality, consistent with the aims of the National Quality Strategy - better care, healthy people and communities and affordable care.
 Better care in particular focuses on improving the overall quality by making health care patient-centered, reliable, accessible, and safe.

 In 2013, awards will be given in the following categories:

 ABOUT THE AWARDS

 NOTE: The Eisenberg awards are presented annually at the NQF’s annual conference.
-The 2013 annual conference is scheduled for spring of 2013 in Washington, DC.
+The 2014 annual conference is scheduled for February 13 and 14, 2014 in Washington, DC.
 All award recipients must be available to attend the NQF conference to receive the award.